sanworks/Bpod-CAD/Enclosure/Analog Input Module/Screw Terminal Labels/Readme.txt

 ---Instructions---
 Print labels

-Cut to size on dotted lines
+5V and DIO: Cut to size on dotted lines.

+AIN: DO NOT cut dotted lines dividing the channels.
+Instead, cut label length-wise across the tops and bottoms of the dotted lines.

-Peel and stick on label space above wire sockets
+Peel and stick on label space above wire entry holes on wire terminals.